Sara0201Tao/scTumorDecon/README.md

 ## Citation

-If you use scTumorDecon in your research, please cite:
+If you use scCohortDecon in your research, please cite:

 ```text
 xxxx